You can help support your loved one with Alzheimer's by learning more about how the condition unfolds.

-When your loved one is in this early phase, he won't have any symptoms that you can spot.
-Only a PET scan, an imaging test that shows how the brain is working, can reveal whether he's got Alzheimer's.
+Alzheimer’s disease usually starts silently, with brain changes that begin years before anyone notices a problem.
+When your loved one is in this early phase, they won't have any symptoms that you can spot.
+Only a PET scan, an imaging test that shows how the brain is working, can reveal whether they have Alzheimer's.

-As he moves into the next 6 stages, your friend or relative with Alzheimer's will see more and more changes in his thinking and reasoning.
+As they move into the next six stages, your friend or relative with Alzheimer's will see more and more changes in their thinking and reasoning.

 Stage 2: Very Mild Changes

-You still might not notice anything amiss in your loved one's behavior, but he may be picking up on small differences, things that even a doctor doesn't catch.
-This could include forgetting a word or misplacing objects.
+You still might not notice anything amiss in your loved one's behavior, but they may be picking up on small differences, things that even a doctor doesn't catch.
+This could include forgetting words or misplacing objects.